antonEEmus/my-taxi-service/README.md

 where you can log in or register by creating a new driver.
 After authentication, it passes you to the main page, where you can visit the links of creating, viewing or deleting manufacturers, drivers and cars.
 When logged in, you can view your current cars.
 Also, you can log out by pressing the button at the header of the site.

-Application uses relational database for storing data about manufacturers, drivers, cars and many-to-many relations between cars & drivers.
+Taxi service app uses N-tier architecture model with three layers: Controller, Service and DAO, and a relational database for storing data about manufacturers, drivers, cars and many-to-many relations between cars & drivers.

 ![diagram](join-db-diagram.png)